training-yoyosan/example-backend/README.md

 #### Note

-These are the values I use for my subdomain so that it works with the SPA:
+These are the values I use for my example instance so that it works with the SPA:

 ```
 SANCTUM_STATEFUL_DOMAINS=frex.mpalade.ro